Raj-Dave368/Achintya/TO-DOs.md

 - open webistes / search on Google
 - Play Music on YouTube / spotify (Raj)
 - Search files with their names
-- Shutdown PC
+- ShutDown PC
-✔ Listen in the background (Raj)
+- Listen in the background (Raj)
 - Search and Send file via email
 - Create Thread for each Task (Raj)
 - Search file by its content